 Secondary School Exams

 If an applicant’s high school (or secondary school) is in a country outside the United States that requires national or state exams in order to progress to higher educational levels, then we require a copy of official exam results for any exams completed prior to applying for admission.
-Some examples are: GCSE ordinary, advanced subsidiary, and advanced level exams; Indian secondary school certificate, higher secondary school certificate, or intermediate examination certificate; Caribbean secondary education certificate (CSEC) or Caribbean advanced proficiency examination (CAPE).
+Examples include: IGSCE, GCSE, O Level, AS, CXC, CBSE Class X, and IGSCE Class X with school transcripts.
+Admitted students will need to submit official proof of completion of senior (or higher) secondary school prior to enrollment.
+Examples include: A Level, CAPE, CBSE Class XII, and ISC Class XII.
+(Please see our page regarding International Freshman Transcript Requirements.)

 4. Official SAT or ACT score report